-The convocation’s highlight will be the Kaufman-Repage Lecture, delivered this year by Pulitzer Prize-winning environmental reporter and NYU professor Dan Fagin.
+On Wednesday, Oct.
+8 at 7 p.m. in Spiro 2, please join the Wagner College community for the 2014 Kaufman-Repage Lecture, being delivered this year by Pulitzer Prize-winning environmental reporter and NYU professor Dan Fagin.
 Fagin won the 2014 Pulitzer Prize for General Nonfiction for his book, “Toms River: A Story of Science and Salvation” (Bantam, 2013).

-A complete video of the convocation will be broadcast on the Wagner College website the following day.
+A complete video of the lecture will be broadcast on the Wagner College website later this week.

 Fagin is an associate professor of journalism at New York University’s Arthur L. Carter Journalism Institute and the director of the masters-level Science, Health and Environmental Reporting Program, one of the oldest and best-regarded science journalism training programs in the world.

 A native of Oklahoma City, Fagin attended Dartmouth College, where he was the editor-in-chief and president of the college newspaper.
 He spent two years at the Sarasota Herald-Tribune before joining Newsday, where he covered local and state politics before becoming the environment writer.
 Fagin was a principal member of two Newsday reporting teams that were finalists for the Pulitzer Prize.
 His stories on cancer epidemiology in 2003 won both of the best-known science journalism prizes in the United States, from the American Association for the Advancement of Science and the National Association of Science Writers.
 He is also the co-author of the book “Toxic Deception” (1997), which was a finalist for the Investigative Reporters and Editors book-of-the-year award.
 He joined the NYU faculty in 2005.